A Local’s Free, Self Guided NYC Street Art Tour

 The idea behind this street art collective is simple yet brilliant.

-Lower East Side residents Johnathan Neville and Pebbles Russell (any relation to Bam Bam?
+Lower East Side residents Jonathan Neville and Pebbles Russell (any relation to Bam Bam?
 Sorry, I had to go there) got tired of constantly looking out at gross construction sites.

 The noise, the cranes, the rubble…